Document structure#

 [url=/relative/url.html][/]

-For links to profiles, the [profil]
+For links to profiles, the [profil] and [profile] tags can be used.

 They take no attribute but take a content which is the user whose the profile